vedantt21/nos3-mantle/docs/wiki/Scenario_Encryption.md

 ### CryptoLib Config Settings

+This section captures what was updated as part of this scenario and why.

 Go to `NOS3/cfg/nos3_defs/toolchain-amd64-nos3.cmake` and change line 34 (`TO_TRANSPORT`), as seen in the picture below, from `udp` to `udp_tf`.
 This will force NOS3 to format telemetry in a way that CryptoLib can understand.

 ![Toolchain Config](./_static/command_encryption/command_encryption_toolchain.png)

 Next, go to `NOS3/cfg/sims/nos3-simulator.xml` and uncomment lines 554-556 (`CryptoLib TC & TM`), as seen in the picture below.
 Make sure the other options are commented out.
 This allows the correct ports to be configured for encrypted commanding and receiving telemetry through CryptoLib.

 ![Simulator Config](./_static/command_encryption/command_encryption_simulator.png)